John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 Two days after the newspaper published yet another disingenuous story on May 19, 1994 my uncle Herb (my father’s younger brother) sent a letter to the university and the newspaper stating that “John is native” and repeated that Ahtna, Inc. was in the process of issuing me shares to become a voting Native shareholder.
 He also re-faxed copies of the executed document to the university and the newspaper.
 I told the university and the newspaper that I had sent my birth certificate to the Bureau of Indian Affairs, but was told it could take half a year to process.
 I asked for time to resolve the issue.
 But again, the reporter at the Anchorage Daily News refused to make the contents of either documents public or to publish them.
 Friends also wrote supporting letters, which were never printed or made public.
 I stood my ground for a while, maintaining that I hadn’t misrepresented myself.
 But I was thirty years old and this was my first real job.
 I had no money to speak of, and I had a wife and a six-year-old daughter at home.
 I paid a lawyer $1,000 to represent me.
 It was all the money I had.
 As anyone knows, even counted in 1994, a grand doesn’t go very far with a lawyer.
 On August 1, 1994, I handed the new chancellor—the one I helped to hire—my letter of resignation, not because I had done anything wrong, but because I had no more resources to continue to fight and because it was clear to me that I was no longer welcome in a department full of colleagues and friends I had worked with part-time for years.
 Ironically, I was hired as an archaeologist by Ahtna Native Corporation.

-Within four months of leaving UAA, and at my uncle’s and grandmother’s insistence, Ahtna, Inc. Board of Directors voted unanimously to issue me shares, a tribal ID card, and a letter stating that I was Alaska Native of one-quarter blood, and the U. S. Bureau of Indian Affairs issued me a CIB stating that I was Alaska Native of one-quarter blood, the legal definition of American Indian/Alaska Native under the 1971 Alaska Native Claims Settlement Act (amended, 1987; see legal definition below).
+Within four months of leaving UAA, and at my uncle’s and grandmother’s insistence, Ahtna, Inc. Board of Directors voted unanimously to issue me shares, a tribal ID card, and a letter stating that I was Alaska Native of one-quarter blood, and the U. S. Bureau of Indian Affairs issued me a CIB stating that I was Alaska Native of one-quarter blood, the legal definition of Alaska Native under the 1971 Alaska Native Claims Settlement Act, a federal law passed by Congress (amended, 1987; see legal definition below), which states that a person is Native if they are born to a Native of 1/4 degree blood or more, or if they are adopted by same.
+Either way, they are Native under the law.
 The story would have been very different if the university had just given me the time I had requested.

 Four months after I resigned, I received a letter in the mail (below) from Associate Dean Arlene Kuhner, who had been Chair of the English Department for many years.
 Arlene was an honest woman and a dear colleague.
 She was also my mentor.
 Arlene was dying of cancer, but before she passed from this world, she wanted to set the record straight.
 She was appalled by the racist actions of certain members of her department.
 Dr. Kuhner bravely named the individual responsible for the wrong-doings against me.
 I guess she wanted a clear conscience.
 She told me that the professor bragged about how he got rid of me.
 She told me that she also sent the letter to the reporter at the Anchorage Daily News, who, having no desire to issue a retraction and admit wrong-doing, ignored it.
 She then sent it to the defunct Anchorage Times, also to no avail.
 She told me she mailed a copy to the New Yorker to clear my name.
 I thank her for her courage.